rapidsai/docs/maintainers/forward-merger.md

 Once this is done, open a PR that targets the new default branch (`branch-{{ site.data.releases.nightly.version }}` in this example) with your changes.

+**IMPORTANT**:
+- The PR's branch should be named in the `<target_branch>-merge-<source_branch>` format as shown in the snippet above.
-**IMPORTANT**: When merging this PR, do not use the [auto-merger]({% link resources/auto-merger.md %}) (i.e. the `/merge` comment).
+- When merging this PR, do not use the [auto-merger]({% link resources/auto-merger.md %}) (i.e. the `/merge` comment).
 Instead, an admin must manually merge by changing the merging strategy to `Create a Merge Commit`.
 Otherwise, history will be lost and the branches become incompatible.

 Once this PR is approved and merged, the original forward-merger PR should automatically be merged since it will contain the same commit hashes.